 As well as being justifiably famous for its historical and cultural highlights, Edinburgh is no less blessed for those who wish to relax in the great outdoors.

-Just a few hundred yards from the hotel is the golden sands of Portobello Beach, A summer paddle, building a sandcastle and even an invigorating winter walk is always much better when accompanied with an ice cream!
+Just a few hundred yards from the hotel are the golden sands of Portobello Beach, A summer paddle, building a sandcastle and even an invigorating winter walk are always much better when accompanied by ice cream!

-Walking in Edinburgh is by far the best way to see it, there are numerous trails and guided walks to take in the dark recesses of the city, what other capital city can provide you with and extinct volcano (Arthurs Seat).
-Surrounding the city we have the Pentland Hills where a brisk 30 minute climb takes you back to nature as does the John Muir costal path in East Lothian.
+Walking in Edinburgh is by far the best way to see it, there are numerous trails and guided walks to take in the dark recesses of the city, and other capital cities can provide you with an extinct volcano (Arthurs Seat).
+Surrounding the city we have the Pentland Hills where a brisk 30-minute climb takes you back to nature as does the John Muir costal path in East Lothian.

 Cyclists are very well catered for in the city where there are several trails that will allow you to crisscross the city without competing for road space with buses and cars.

 Looking for a Golf Hotel in Edinburgh?
 The Kings Manor is only minutes from the course with the earliest record of golf being played- Old Musselburgh.
-Sir John Foulis, an Edinburgh accountant, recorded in his accounts book on 2nd March 1672 ".. played golfe at Musselburgh lost £3 5s 0d." - somthings dont change!
+Sir John Foulis, an Edinburgh accountant, recorded in his accounts book on 2nd March 1672 ".. played golf at Musselburgh lost £3 5s 0d." - somethings don't change!